whiteyunjie/ROAM/README.md

 ```
 Each .h5 file contains an array of extracted features and corresponding coordinates.
 Features shape of each ROI is $84\times d$.
 84 represents each ROI with size of 2048 can be cropped into 84 patches with size of 256 and $d$ denotes feature dimension, which depends on the pre-trained model.

+We provide some model codes that may be needed for feature extraction in ``data_prepare/models/`, including "ImageNet","RetCCL","simclr-ciga", etc. The corresponding checkpoint files can be downloader from

 #### 3.Generate splits
 ROAM employs a 5-fold cross validation on the training dataset, followed by testing the ensemble of the 5 trained models on the test dataset.